Montana Court Reverses $35 Million Child Abuse Verdict Against Jehovah's Witnesses

 The opinion finds that Jehovah's Witnesses maintain confidentiality as part of their religious canon or practice unless they are required by state law to report child abuse to authorities.
 Nunez's lawyers have argued that "because the decision to report child abuse to local authorities ultimately lies within the discretion of each elder, confidentiality is optional, not required," the opinion states.

-State laws vary widely about whether clergy are required to report child abuse and neglect.
-According to the Children's Bureau, which is a part of the U.S. Department of Health and Human Services, there are about 18 states that require any person who suspects child abuse or neglect to report it – and that appears to include clergy.
+State laws vary widely about whether clergy members are required to report child abuse and neglect.
+According to the Children's Bureau, which is a part of the U.S. Department of Health and Human Services, about 18 states require any person who suspects child abuse or neglect to report it — and that appears to include clergy.

 Some states require clergy to report but provide exceptions for certain kinds of privileged communications, such as confessions.
 Generally, that privilege is "not absolute," the Children's Bureau states.
 While it is "frequently recognized within the reporting laws, it is typically interpreted narrowly in the context of child abuse or neglect."